locka99/opcua/samples/web-client/README.md

 a simple control page with buttons to Connect / Disconnect.

 Click "Connect" and the page will establish a websocket session with `web-client` which in turn will connect to the OPC UA server.

-It will then subscribe to data on the server and stream changes back through the websocket.
+The page has a section to subscribe to a comma separated list of variables by node id.
+It has a section to subscribe to events by a node id.
+These sections are prefilled with node ids that exist on the `demo-server`.

-The web-client maintains a separate OPC UA client session for each browser page so each has its own OPC UA client session and subscription state.
+The `web-client` maintains a separate OPC UA client session for each browser page so each has its own OPC UA client session and subscription state.
 If the "Disconnect" button is clicked, the websocket is dropped and in turn the OPC UA session will be dropped.

-Internally, the web-client consists of an actix-web server.
+Internally, the web-client consists of an `actix-web` server.
 There is an `OPCUASession` actor which is bound to a websocket context.
 The actor is created by opening `ws://servername:8686/ws/` which connects to the OPC UA server when it starts.
-The OPC UA session sends `Event` messages which are turned into JSON to receive by the browser client.
+The client session sends messages to the front end over a websocket as JSON and rendered by the browser.